Cascading/Impatient/simple1/README.md

     rm -rf output
     hadoop jar ./build/libs/simple1.jar data/rain.txt output/rain

 Notice how those command line arguments align with `args[]` in the source.
-The file `data/raint.txt` gets copied, TSV row by TSV row.
-Output text gets stored in the partition file `output\rain` which you can then verify:
+The file `data/rain.txt` gets copied, TSV row by TSV row.
+Output text gets stored in the partition file `output/rain` which you can then verify:

     more output/rain/part-00000